Igor Lukanin

 Igor Lukanin (born 3 February 1976) is a former competitive ice dancer who competed internationally for Azerbaijan with Kristin Fraser.

+Career

 He previously competed for Germany with Ksenia Smetanenko.
 He competed with Jenny Dahlen for two years, representing Azerbaijan.
 He teamed up with Kristin Fraser in 2000.
 They are four-time Azerbaijani national champions and have competed at the 2002 Winter Olympics and the 2006 Winter Olympics.

+Personal life

 Lukanin was married to Daria Timoshenko from 2000 to 2005.
 He married Kristin Fraser on December 31, 2010.